dutchdronesquad/discord-bot/README.md

 pip3 install -r requirements.txt
 ```

-Create an `.env` file and enter your **BOT_DEV_TOKEN**.
+Create an `.env` file and enter the missing details (token and ID's).

 ```bash
 cp .env.example .env
 ```

-If you set **TESTING** to `true` the development token is used.

 ### Run the application

-To run it on your development setup, you can either run the python file (main.py), run it as single docker container by building and running the container or by using docker-compose.
+To run it on your development setup, you can either run the python file (main.py), run it as single docker container by building and running the container with docker compose.

 #### Python